skarlekar/tictactoe/README.md

 ## Project Overview

 This project is a TicTacToe game that allows users to play against a computer opponent.
-It provides a classic gaming experience with a modern twist, implementing an AI opponent for engaging gameplay.
+It provides a classic gaming experience with a modern twist, implementing an AI opponent with adjustable difficulty levels for engaging gameplay.

 ### Technologies Used
 - JavaScript